Industry Marketing

 The contract often determines whether influencer marketing becomes a growth channel or a one-day post.
 Usage rights specify how the brand can reuse the content after it is created.

-Important rights to define:
+Important commercial terms to define:

 • Organic reposting: use on the brand's own social channels.